rinigus/mapbox-gl-qml/README.md

 # Unofficial Mapbox GL Native bindings for Qt QML

-These bindings are mainly developed for supporting Mapbox GL Native for platforms that lack Qt/QML 5.9 support, such as Sailfish OS, and application that are targeting Mapbox GL Native maps specifically.
-If you have access to QtLocation 5.9 or above, consider using the official Mapbox GL plugin.
+These bindings were originally developed for supporting Mapbox GL Native for platforms that lack Qt/QML 5.9 support, such as Sailfish OS, and application that are targeting Mapbox GL Native maps specifically.
+These bindings provide an alternative API that can be used to access Mapbox GL Native functionality in QML applications.

 These bindings are used by few applications, such as [Pure Maps](https://github.com/rinigus/pure-maps) and